 - Computer support.

 CSMI is an Aerospace and Defense Certified Veteran Enterprise (CVE) Service-Disabled Veteran-Owned Small Business (SDVOSB).
-Our background in support and training enables us to offer our customers a comprehensive solution for technology lifecycle support for domestic and global deployment.
+Our background in support and training enables us to offer our customers a comprehensive ILS solutions for technology lifecycle support for domestic and global deployment.

 An Overview of Integrated Logistics Support

-An integrated logistics support system can provide long-term support for a high-technology complex system (ILSS).
+An integrated logistics support system can provide long-term support for complex technology systems.
 The process of developing an ILSS is used in industrial and military complex systems.

 Unresolved minor issues can grow into major ones.
 Logistic Support Analysis (LSA) is critical for increasing maintenance efficiency and lowering support costs by preplanning all aspects of ILS.